Seasonal Summer Produce Ideas

 4. Bake @ 350 degrees until cooked (~30 minutes)

 I added a bit of vanilla extract to mine.
-I think I could've sprinkled with sugar as some of them weren't as sweet as others.
+I think I could have sprinkled them with a bit of sugar too as some of them weren’t as sweet as others.
 It probably just depends on the ripeness of the fig.

-Feel free to share your summer veggie recipes on our Cancer Dietitian Facebook Page or on the website.
+Feel free to share your summer veggie recipes on my facebook page or in the comments of this post.